Skip to content

 Using topic branches in git to ease integration pain

 If you want to participate in most public/FOSS projects using git, you’ll want to get comfortable with using topic branches.
-This is a separate branch for a particular topic, even if you’re making trivial changes such as spelling.
+This is a separate branch for a particular topic or effort, even if you’re making trivial changes such as spelling corrections.
 There are various advantages such as:

 • a separate branch is easily updated so you don’t get behind what’s public or have to fight hard to stay up to date

-• being separated out makes it easier to modify/compress your commits to ease the review burden for (upstream) maintainers
+• the separation makes it easier to modify/compress your commits to ease the review burden for (upstream) maintainers

 • separation allows you to have multiple topics under development without so much chance of confusion

-In a typical scenario, I have forked a repository on github and cloned my fork locally, added the upstream repo:
+In a typical scenario1, I might have forked a repository on github and cloned my fork locally, added the upstream repo:

 Checkout a new branch, edit away, commit and push the new branch to the origin: